GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/edpWellbore/edpWellbore.rst

 -----------------------------------------------------------

 For the drained wellbore problem, the pore pressure variation is omitted and can be subtracted from the analysis.
 Therefore, we just need to define a solid mechanics solver, which is called ``mechanicsSolver``.
-This solid mechanics solver (see :ref:`SolidMechanicsLagrangianFEM`) is based on the small strain Lagrangian finite element formulation.
+This solid mechanics solver (see :ref:`SolidMechanicsLagrangianFEM`) is based on the Lagrangian finite element formulation.
 The problem is run as ``QuasiStatic`` without considering inertial effects.
 The computational domain is discretized by ``FE1``, which is defined in the ``NumericalMethods`` section.
 The material is named as ``rock``, whose mechanical properties are specified in the ``Constitutive`` section.